openpublishoperation/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/AzureRM.Resources.md

 Removes a credential from an application.

 ### [Remove-AzureRmADApplication](Remove-AzureRmADApplication.md)
-Deletes the azure active directory application.
+Deletes the azure Active Directory application.

 ### [Remove-AzureRmADServicePrincipal](Remove-AzureRmADServicePrincipal.md)
-Deletes the azure active directory service principal.
+Deletes the azure Active Directory service principal.

 ### [Remove-AzureRmADSpCredential](Remove-AzureRmADSpCredential.md)
 Removes a credential from a service principal.

 ### [Remove-AzureRmADUser](Remove-AzureRmADUser.md)
-Deletes an active directory user.
+Deletes an Active Directory user.

 ### [Remove-AzureRmPolicyAssignment](Remove-AzureRmPolicyAssignment.md)
 Removes a policy assignment.